 If you're like many people, your perception of what hypnotherapy is may have come from TV, Films or the stage, and as such, you may have some questions you want answering.

 Hypnosis is just an 8 letter word that conjures up so many images.
-A simple definition of hypnosis is that it's a shift from the conscious thinking mind to the unconscious emotional mind, and we access the unconscious mind because that's where all our beliefs, values and automatic programs are stored.
+A simple definition of hypnosis is that it's a shift from the conscious thinking mind to the unconscious emotional mind.
+We work with the unconscious mind because that's where all our beliefs, values and automatic programs are stored.

 It's often these beliefs, values and automatic programs that create the issues and problems in our lives today.
-A typical example of an automatic program would be a phobia, such as s spider phobia that just runs on it's own without any conscious effort from you.
+A typical example of an automatic program would be a phobia, such as s spider phobia that just runs on it's own without any conscious effort.